STEP Learning Assistants Program

 CHEM 1308 - Principles of Chemistry II

-STEP Learning Assistants (LAs) made their debut at Texas Tech in Dr. Dana-Marie Telesford's CHEM 1307 course with much success.
-Dr. Telesford has elected to continue her utilization of LAs in her CHEM 1308 course.
+STEP Learning Assistants (LAs) made their debut at Texas Tech in CHEM 1307.
+Since then, STEP LAs have expanded to CHEM 1308, as well as, MATH 1452 (see below).
 We are looking for LAs that are majoring in Chemistry or Biochemistry and have successfully earned an A or B in CHEM 1308 and are interested in helping other students succeed.
-This section will meet MWF at 8am to 8:50am.
+Due to COVID-19, meeting times for the fall are tentative.
+More information will be added as it becomes available.
 Click here if you are interested in applying to be a CHEM 1308 LA.

 MATH 1452 - Calculus II

 We are looking for LAs from any major who have successfully completed Calculus II (MATH 1452) with an A or B and are interested in helping other students succeed.
 The Calculus II LA project is aligned with the National Science Foundation's (NSF) Robert Noyce Teaching Scholarship Program at Texas Tech, which offers $15,000 annually in financial support, beginning Fall 2020, to students who are interested in completing a certificate to teach high school math and are committed to teach in a high-need school district.
 However, LAs for Calculus II are not required to be future teachers.
-Dr. Brock Williams will be teaching this Calculus II section on WF 11am to 1pm.
+Due to COVID-19, meeting times for the fall are tentative.
+More information will be added as it becomes available.
 Click here if you are interested in applying to be a MATH 1452 LA.

 About the STEP LA Program